MLB Odds: Rays - Orioles Prediction, Pick, How To Watch

-It is a battle between the two best teams in the American League as the Tampa Bay Rays visit the Baltimore Orioles.
+The Tampa Bay Rays and Baltimore Orioles have split the first two games of the series.
 It is time to continue our MLB odds series with a Rays-Orioles prediction, pick, and how to watch.

-Yesterday the Rays came out on top, with a 3-0 victory behind some great pitching.
-McClanahan went six innings, giving up just four hits a no runs on 102 pitches.
-The bullpen came in and shut down the Orioles for the last three innings, getting the shutout win.
-Kyle Gibson was solid for the Orioles, giving up two runs in six innings, but without any run support, the Orioles fell.
-The runs yesterday came off the long ball primarily.
-Josh Lowe and Luke Raley both hit solo home runs in the game, while Wander Franco added a sacrifice fly to give the Rays their three runs.
+After being shut out in game one of the series, the Orioles bounced back in game two.
+The Rays jumped out to an early lead on Grayson Rodriguez and the Orioles as Wander Franco hit a solo home run in the first inning.
+The Orioles would fire back in the third, with Adley Rutschman hitting a two-run shot in the third inning right after the Orioles scored their first run earlier in the inning.
+That would be all the O’s would need.
+The bullpen came in and pitched 3.1 innings, giving up just one hit and no runs to finish the game and get the win.

 Here are the Rays-Orioles MLB odds, courtesy of FanDuel.